What is croup?

 What causes croup?

-Croup is most commonly caused by viruses such as influenza, parainfluenza, respiratory syncytial virus (RSV), measles, and adenovirus.
-This infection causes the upper airways to swell, making it difficult to breathe.
-Rarely, bacteria can complicate the viral infection and makes it more difficult to breathe.
+The most common cause of croup is a viral infection.
+Croup viruses include parainfluenza, influenza, respiratory syncytial virus (RSV), measles and adenovirus.
+Viral croup causes your child’s upper airways to swell, making it difficult for them to breathe.
+However, these viruses are common and most children with viral infections don’t develop croup.
+Rarely, bacteria can complicate the viral infection and make it more difficult to breathe.

 Diagnosis and Tests